Optimal Index Assignment for Scalar Quantizers and M-PSK via a Discrete Convolution-Rearrangement Inequality

-In this section, we demonstrate an application of the proposed inequality to the IA problem.
-Consider an $M$-level maximum entropy scalar quantizer characterized by a set of quantization levels (i.e.~the codebook) $\mathcal{Q}=\{q_0,\cdots, q_{M-1}\}$, where $q_i \in \mathbb{R}$ and $q_0<\ldots<q_{M-1}$.
-The quantizer outputs each quantization level with an equal probability of $1/M$.
-Without loss of generality, we set the codebook non-negative.
-Let ${\mathcal S}= \{s_k=e^{j2\pi k/M}| k=0,\ldots,M-1\}$ denote the $M$-PSK constellation.
-Each quantization level is modulated as an $M$-PSK symbol, and the $M$-PSK symbol is then transmitted over a noisy channel.
-At the receiver, the $M$-PSK demodulator detects the most likely transmitted index based on the received signal and the quantizer decoder reconstruct the source symbol by producing the quantization level corresponding to the detected index.
+In this section, we give the problem formulation for the index assignment under ML decoding.
+Consider an $M$-level maximum entropy scalar quantizer characterized by a set of quantization levels (i.e.~the codebook) $\mathcal{Q}=\{q_0,\cdots, q_{M-1}\}$, where $q_i \in \mathbb{R}$ with $0\leq q_0<q_1<\ldots<q_{M-1}$.
+The maximum entropy quantizer outputs each quantization level with an equal probability of $1/M$.
+An $M$-PSK constellation is defined as